 If you’ve ever felt called to work in rehabilitative care, one thing is clear: you’re passionate about helping others.
-What may not be quite as clear is which form of patient therapy you should pursue—physical therapy or occupational therapy?
+What may not be quite as clear is which form of patient therapy you should pursue—occupational therapy or physical therapy?

-The essential difference is this: occupational therapy focuses on aiding the wide range of daily activities in a patient’s life—including task management, social interactions, and job-related duties.
-Meanwhile, physical therapy focuses on the patient’s range of movement.
+The essential difference is this: Occupational therapy focuses on aiding the wide range of daily activities in a patient’s life—including task management, social interactions, and job-related duties.
+Physical therapy focuses on the patient’s range of movement and on performing activities without pain.

-Because occupational therapists and physical therapists both strive to support patients as they regain their skills, take control of their days, and improve the quality of their lives, it can be tough to determine which specialty to pick.
-That said, the professions do vary in their day-to-day duties, long-term goals, and therapeutic scope.
+Because occupational therapists and physical therapists both strive to support patients as they regain their gross and fine motor skills, work toward optimal functioning, and improve the quality of their lives, it can be tough to determine which specialty to choose.
+That said, the professions do vary in their therapeutic scope and the kinds of long-term goals each practitioner will set for patients.

 To make headway on your path to healing others, read on below.
 We’ll unpack the distinct therapies involved in OT and PT, what it takes to go into each field, and some nuts-and-bolts information on earning potential and licensing requirements.